Six Vegan Beauty Brands To Know Now

 Curious to get in on the clean beauty trend?
 Or simply looking for more options to add to your beauty drawer?
 Whatever the reason, here’s six brands to keep your eye on…

 Starting today, Dermablend Professional is now certified cruelty-free by PETA, everywhere we are sold. ••• Our stance on cruelty-free practices has not changed since partnering with PETA and we have been committed to methods of assessing safety that do not involve animals in both the past and present. ••• We’re committed to a world without animal testing, and we’re validating this commitment by joining PETA’s Beauty Without Bunnies program.
 We’ve made today’s commitment to being PETA certified cruelty-free to empower consumers with the confidence they need to make the best decisions for their beauty routine. ••• #PETACertified #PETA #announcement #breakingnews #crueltyfree #beauty #makeup

-Earlier this week, Dermablend became the first L’Oréal brand to receive PETA certification.
-The brand was founded by dermatologist Dr. Craig Roberts in 1981 and worked with the animals rights organisation to completely transform its formulations to be 100% vegan.
+In August, Dermablend became the first L’Oréal brand to receive PETA certification.
+The brand was founded by dermatologist Dr. Craig Roberts in 1981 and worked with the animals rights organization to completely transform its formulations to be 100% vegan.
 “We felt it was important to seek third-party certification to reinforce and validate our commitment to cruelty-free and to show our consumers that we’re listening to their needs,” said Malena Higuera, Dermablend’s general manger, in an interview with WWD.
 The brand is available to shop across Canada in Shopper’s Drug Mart.

 Homegrown Canadian brand (Kitchener, Ontario to be exact) Cake Beauty offers 100% vegan products that are also 100% free from animal testing.
 Their extensive line-up includes dry shampoo, hand lotions, body creams and more in an array of insanely delicious scents that will leave you wanting more.